LukeEcomod/scipy_ode_solver/README.md

-# Example how to use scipy ode solver
+# Examples how to use scipy ode solver

 Examples are located in the notebooks.
 The notebooks are ment to be read in order.